kyrienguyen5701/houshou-button/README.md

 docker build -f Dockerfile.api -t ichimi-tavern-server . docker-compose up
 ```
+You can pull my latest image to preview the result by running `docker pull kyrie5701/ichimi-tavern && docker run -it --rm -p 8000:8000 kyrie5701/ichimi-tavern`

-### Option 2
+### Option 2: Using Package Manager
-1. Run `npm install` or `yarn`
-2. Run `npm start` or `yarn start`.
-During the code modification process, the local development server can immediately reflect the results of the modification.
-3. To compile the files for deployment, run `npm build` or `yarn build`, which will generate the `build` directory.
+Run `npm build` or `yarn build`, which will generate the `build` directory.
 This site is completely static, you can directly deploy the entire `build` directory.

 ## What's next
 * More Marine buttons